ealkl/Proj.net---pyOCR/README.md

 * Installing on Mac OS, can be performed through Macports (ports): sudo port selfupdate && sudo port install tesseract
 * Windows: Who knows?
 I think there is a precompiled binary available :)
 * Remember to install Language files (I was prompted for: /opt/lib/share/tessdata/eng.traineddata).
 You can get the english datafiles from here: http://code.google.com/p/tesseract-ocr/downloads/detail?name=tesseract-ocr-3.01.eng.tar.gz&can=2&q=

+###ImageMagick & Python-ImageMagick
+* Use your favourite package manager to install ImageMagick like described in previous posts.